profitviews/profitviews/docs/signals.md

 ## Base Class

 The base class `Link` provides helper properties and methods you can use in your Signal bot.

-[If desired, copy the same property/method list as Trading bots, or link to it.]

 <div style="margin-bottom: 24px"></div>